 In the following example, we want to create a formula that will multiply each item's price by the quantity.
-Rather than creating a new formula for each row, we can create a single formula in cell D2 and then copy it to the other rows.
-We'll use relative references so that the formula correctly calculates the total for each item.
+Instead of creating a new formula for each row, we can create a single formula in cell D2 and then copy it to the other rows.
+We'll use relative references so the formula correctly calculates the total for each item.

 - Select the cell that will contain the formula.
 In our example, we'll select cell D2.

 - Enter the formula to calculate the desired value.
 In our example, we'll type =B2*C2.

 - Press Enter on your keyboard.
 The formula will be calculated, and the result will be displayed in the cell.

 - Locate the fill handle in the bottom-right corner of the desired cell.
 In our example, we'll locate the fill handle for cell D2.

 - Click, hold, and drag the fill handle over the cells you want to fill.
 In our example, we'll select cells D3:D12.